U.S. News Rankings

-The United States Merchant Marine Academy, also called USMMA or Kings Point, is located in Kings Point, N.Y., about 20 miles east of New York City.
+The United States Merchant Marine Academy, also called USMMA or Kings Point, is located in Kings Point, New York, about 20 miles east of New York City.
 It is one of the five U.S. service academies.
-Incoming students, known as plebes, undergo a two-week indoctrination program known as "Indoc," which serves to prepare them for the Academy lifestyle.
-Upon entering the academy after "Indoc," midshipmen can participate in a variety of clubs and organizations including the Trident Scuba Diving Club, Glee Club, Regimental Band, and Hear This, the student newspaper.
-USMMA fields a number of men’s and women’s NCAA Division III athletic teams, and all students are expected to participate either in varsity, club, or intramural sports.
+Incoming students, known as plebes, undergo a two-week indoctrination program known as "Indoc," which prepares them for the Merchant Marine Academy lifestyle.
+Upon entering the academy after Indoc, midshipmen can participate in a variety of clubs and organizations, including the Trident Scuba Diving Club, Glee Club, Regimental Band and Hear This, the student newspaper.
+USMMA fields a number of men's and women's NCAA Division III athletic teams, and all students are expected to participate either in varsity, club or intramural sports.

 The Merchant Marine Academy offers academic programs through six departments: marine engineering, humanities, marine transportation, mathematics and science, naval science, and physical education and athletics.
-USMMA’s Sea Year program places students on a U.S. flag-bearing merchant ship for parts of their sophomore and junior years, giving them the experience of potential careers after graduation and enabling them to visit on average 18 foreign countries.
-USMMA is home to the American Merchant Marine Museum, which exhibits marine art, ship models, and nautical artifacts.
-The Kings Pointer, a 224-foot vessel, goes on regular training trips throughout the year.
+USMMA’s Sea Year program places students on a U.S. flag-bearing merchant ship for parts of their sophomore and junior years, giving them the experience of potential careers after graduation and enabling them to visit, on average, 18 foreign countries.
+USMMA is home to the American Merchant Marine Museum, which exhibits marine art, ship models and nautical artifacts.
+The Kings Pointer, a 176-foot vessel, goes on regular training trips throughout the year.

 |School mission and unique qualities (as provided by the school):|